fzaiser/genfer/README.md

 Each configuration is run 3 times for each benchmark, and the fastest run is recorded.
 (This is to mitigate noise in the running times due to background activity on the computer.)
+Some benchmarks require slight adjustments to the unrolling limit or contraction invariant size.
+These changes are listed at the top of the file (e.g. `# flags(geobound): ...`) and parsed by the benchmarking script.

 The results are written to `bench-results.json` and will be visualized in the following steps.